noelmiller/noelmiller.github.io/content/pages/resume.md

 ### Introduction

-I am a self-taught IT Consultant with a strong background in systems and consulting with clients.
+I am a self-taught IT Consultant with a strong background in systems and consulting clients.
 With a decade of professional experience (8 years being in managed services), I have a strong understanding of the IT needs in a wide variety of business sectors.
-My passion is to automate and simplify IT processes / systems to allow a business to focus on their business problems and not on technology problems.
+My passion is to automate and simplify IT processes / systems to allow businesses to focus on their business problems and not on technology problems.

 I have a wide knowledge base that includes: Servers (Windows and Linux), Networking (Firewalls and Switches), Storage (NAS and SAN), Virtualization (VMware, Hyper-V, Proxmox), Containerization (Docker and Podman), Automation (Ansible), Cloud (Azure and AWS), and DevOps (Ansible, Git, PowerShell, and Bash)